 One of the most memorable settings from the Scream series is found within the third installment.
 It is appropriate that a series with a theme centering on the effects of film violence would at some point take place on a movie set.
 What makes it all the more interesting is that the audience is familiar with this movie set being that it brings the audience back to settings from the original film.
 For a fan of the series, it is quite thrilling to experience the déjà vu when Sidney (Neve Campbell) is once again running up the same stairs in her now fake house.
 Yet, one difference is that this time she is confronted with the bloody “ghost” of her mother.

 As with most films by Dario Argento, gore is used as a way to capture a visual moment of art.
 The gore and violence is not necessarily used to conjure up realistic images but are instead created for the effect the visual will have on the audience.
-In the film, Phenomena (also released in the U.S. as Creepers) the most stunning moment of horror comes when Jennifer (played by Jennifer Connelly) is literally pulled into a room of true insanity.
+In the film, Phenomena (also released in the U.S. as Creepers) the most stunning moment of horror comes when Jennifer (played by Jennifer Connelly) is pulled into a room of true insanity.
 The setting of this room contains a pit of decaying bodies.
 This pit contains not only dead bodies and maggots but also all the remaining fluids left over from these bodies.
 Jennifer is caught off guard and ends up falling backward directly into this pit of repugnance.

 A heart stopping moment in the Alien franchise is when Sigourney Weaver’s Ripley ends up in one of the most frightening settings from the series: The nest of the alien queen.
 In proving her true heroism with rescuing Newt, Ripley finds herself surrounded by alien eggs, alien guards, and the queen, herself.
 As Ripley scans the setting, her eyes survey the queen, the queen’s egg sack, and the depositing of an egg from that sack.
 The audience is immediately overwhelmed with disgust, horror, and eye opening wonder at the imagination and scope of the settings from this film.

-This film provides audiences with a setting filled with claustrophobia, terror, and one revolting creature after another.
+This feature provides audiences with a setting filled with claustrophobia, terror, and one revolting creature after another.
 After descending down into the caverns, the characters are left with no choice but to force themselves through a tiny passageway.
 The image of the women struggling through the cramped space immediately lends itself to claustrophobia.
 After emerging, it is one horrific moment after another as each are killed off, one by one.
 Whether being killed among the pile of decomposing bodies or hiding in a pool of blood, the claustrophobic setting of the film is one that will stay with audiences long after their first viewing.

 In the film, audiences are provided with seemingly random scenes from a videotape that when spliced together project a series of unsettling images.
 One image is that of the well.
 The setting of the well is chilling, as it is revealing the location of the body of a dead girl.
 Albeit, a diabolical dead girl.
 When Rachel (Naomi Watts) ends up in the well, it provides a moment of horror when the girl, Samara (Daveigh Chase), floats to the surface and demonstrates the loneliness the little girl must have felt.
-The truly chilling moment of this setting is when it is frozen on the television screen and whoever sees the video watches helplessly as Samara begins to climb out of the well and walking towards the screen.
+The truly chilling moment of this setting is when it is frozen on the television screen and whoever sees the video watches helplessly as Samara begins to climb out of the well and walks towards the screen.

 The labyrinthine basement of Buffalo Bill is a setting certain to leave audiences with a chill.
 From a room with a decomposing body in the bathtub to the well in which the victims are forced to live out their last days, audiences watched in terror as Starling (Jodie Foster) made her way through the labyrinth to Buffalo Bill.
 One particularly visually disturbing moment is when the audience views through Catherine’s (Brooke Smith) eyes the remains of fingernails in the wall of the well.
 The fingernails were from victims unsuccessful in their attempts to climb out of their prison.